 When the Explorer switched from a traditional body-on-frame configuration to an efficient unibody setup for the latest generation, one of the elements lost in the transition was the old model's optional V8.
-To plug the gap left by the eight-cylinder at the top of its three-row crossover's powertrain lineup, Ford recently introduced an EcoBoost V6-powered Explorer Sport model.
+To plug the gap left by the eight-cylinder at the top of its three-row crossover's powertrain lineup, Ford introduced an EcoBoost V6-powered Explorer Sport model.

 Setting the Sport apart from its less powerful siblings and signaling its more powerful motor are a number of stygian aesthetic upgrades.
-These include blacked-out headlamps and tailamps, a black lower front fascia with a functional air intake and a sterling grey mesh grille with contrasting black bars.
+These include blacked-out headlamps and tail lamps, a black lower front fascia with a functional air intake and a sterling grey mesh grille with contrasting black bars.
 Black trim is also applied to the roof rack, side mirrors and liftgate, while unique painted and machined 20-inch alloy wheels complete the look.

 The Sport's twin-turbocharged and direct-injected 3.5-liter "EcoBoost" V6 is good for 365 horsepower and 350 lb-ft of torque.
-The transmission is a six-speed automatic unit with paddle shifters, while the crossover also features Ford's Terrain Management light-duty off road control system to make the best use of its standard all-wheel-drive system.
+The transmission is a six-speed automatic unit with shift paddles, while the crossover also features Ford's Terrain Management light-duty off road control system to make the best use of its standard all-wheel-drive system.
 For those looking to schlep around a boat or trailer, the Explorer Sport provides a 5,000 lbs. towing capacity.

 The EPA rates the crossover at 16 mpg in the city and 22 mpg on the highway.

 A faster steering ratio along with upgraded anti-roll bars, shocks and suspension bushings are included to help the crossover's handling keep pace with the extra power, while larger brakes bring the action to a quick halt.